sumit2011/sumit2011.github.io/single_linked_list/index.md

 ```

 ## 5. Sorting of the Single Linked List
 There are several ways to sort a single linked list, depending on the type of data being stored in the list and the desired sort order.
-Here are a few common approaches:

- 1. Bubble sort: This is a simple sorting algorithm that repeatedly iterates through the list, compares adjacent nodes, and swaps their values if they are in the wrong order.
-It continues this process until the list is sorted.

- 2. Merge sort: This is a divide-and-conquer algorithm that recursively splits the list in half, sorts each half, and then merges the two sorted halves back together.
-It is generally more efficient than bubble sort, but requires additional memory to store the sublists during the recursive splits.

- 3. Quick sort: This is another divide-and-conquer algorithm that selects a "pivot" element from the list and reorders the list so that all elements less than the pivot come before it and all elements greater than the pivot come after it.
-It then repeats this process recursively on the sublists on either side of the pivot until the list is sorted.
-Quick sort is generally faster than merge sort, but its performance can degrade if the pivot is not well-chosen.

 ```c
 // sorting of linked list
 void sortlist()